 1. Standard Ticket

 Purchasing a ticket at the Colosseum entrance costs €16 per person (from 1st November 2019).
-If you opt to buy the ticket online, it will cost €18.
+If you opt to buy the ticket online (currently mandatory), it will cost €18.

 You can book the standard tickets online on the official website.
 By booking online, you will be able to skip the main line at the entrance, but you will still need to go through the security check, which cannot be avoided.

 The standard ticket includes the access to the Colosseum, the Roman Forum and the Palatine Hill.
-The ticket is valid for 24 hours, and only with one entrance to the Colosseum and one entrance to the Roman Forum and Palatine Hill.
+The ticket is valid for 24 hours, but it includes only one entrance to the Colosseum and one entrance to the Roman Forum and Palatine Hill.
+There is a timeslot for the entrance to the Colosseum which can be selected at the time of booking.

 The reduced price is 4 € (2€ for the ticket and 2€ for the online reservation).
-The reduced tickets must be picked up at the entrance.
+The reduced tickets can be purchased online, but the documentation proving the possibility to get the discounted price mush be shown at at the entrance.

 You also have the option to opt for an audio guide, which costs 5 € additional or rent an iPod Touch, for 6 € more.